relativty/Relativty/README.md

 In case you are using a different board, the process to get the right values is as below:

-1. Plug your board in and flash your firmware
+1. Plug your board in

 2. Select your board in Arduino IDE and click Tools/Get Board info. you will see something like this: